Muscatel: United States usage

 In 16th-century Germany, "muscatel" was also the term for Rhine wines to which elderflower-infused Salvia sclarea had been added to make a more potent beverage.
 The varietal of the plant used in this concoction thus acquired the common name, "muscatel sage".

+Protected geographical indications

+In Portugal, the designation Setúbal is reserved for Moscatel de Setúbal and Moscatel Roxo wines from the Península de Setúbal.